dbtedman/kata-accretion/README.md

 #### `SPA`

-A ReactJS client application that interacts with the server core via GraphQL.
+A Vue client application that interacts with the server core via GraphQL.

 #### `CLI`